heremaps/xyz-documentation/docs/cli/basic-features.md

 You can specify a point and a radius, or a feature in another Data Hub space, or a GeoJSON file containing a feature.

-- `--center`: comma separated `lon,lat` values `(x,y)` that specify the center point for the search
+- `--center`: comma separated `lon,lat` values `(x,y)` that specify the center point for the search.
+While this might work unquoted in most shells, some shells are going to interpret the `-` as an argument, so it's safest to use double quotes.
 - `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`
 - `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another HERE Data Hub space -- this will return features from the first space that fall within or along a feature from the second space
-- `--geometry`: a single GeoJSON feature in a file to be uploaded for the spatial query
+- `--geometry`: a single GeoJSON feature in a file to be uploaded for the spatial query (not a feature collection)

+> #### Tip
+>
-These results are most easily viewable using `show -w`.
+> These results are most easily viewable using `show -w`.

 ##### Options